 That success caused a rift with Hall, and the Swampers eventually broke off and founded their own studio, Muscle Shoals Sound Studios.
-They became just as successful in their own right, and the town found it had two studios producing memorable music by Paul Simon, The Staple Singers, Rod Stewart, Bob Dylan & many others.
-The film is filled with excellent performance clips, and that footage coupled with the behind the scenes stories really make the movie worth viewing.
-There’s also some interesting background on Lynyrd Skynyrd, who made some of their first recordings in Muscle Shoals, and even famously mention the Swampers in their song “Sweet Home Alabama.”
+They became just as successful in their own right, and the town found it now had two studios producing memorable music by Paul Simon, The Staple Singers, Rod Stewart, Bob Dylan and many others.
+The film is filled with excellent performance clips, and that footage, coupled with the intimate behind the scenes stories, really make the movie worth viewing.
+There’s also some interesting background on Lynyrd Skynyrd, who made some of their first recordings in Muscle Shoals, and famously name checked the Swampers in their song “Sweet Home Alabama.”

 Muscle Shoals is about a remarkable town, an amazing group of people and the wonderful music they made.
-The story of Rick Hall, the Swampers and the music that sprang from this celebrated place is essential viewing for rock & roll fans.
-The film was produced & directed by Greg 'Freddy' Camalier.
-Along with Standing In The Shadows of Motown (2002) and 20 Feet From Stardom (2013) this is one of the best documentaries about the people “behind the music” I've seen.
-The movie is now available on DVD, Blu-ray and for online viewing at various sites, including Netflix.
+The story of Rick Hall (who passed way earlier this year) the Swampers and the songs that sprang from this celebrated location is essential viewing for rock and roll fans.
+The film was produced and directed by Greg 'Freddy' Camalier.
+Along with Standing In The Shadows Of Motown, 20 Feet From Stardom and The Wrecking Crew, this is one of the best recent documentaries about the people “behind the music” I've seen.
+The movie is now available on DVD, Blu-ray and for online viewing at various sites.
 Here’s a link to the film’s trailer: http://www.youtube.com/watch?v=7UDe4JrFAIQ.